Analogue Bubblebath: Impact

 The record created a buzz in the UK about Aphex Twin, and on release won immediate acclaim, quickly earning the artist a cult following.
 It was heavily played on the many pirate radio stations in London.
 It also had playlist support from influential London radio station Kiss FM, and was played frequently by DJ Colin Dale.
 The original white label release found distribution in continental Europe.
 Renaat Vandepapeliere, head of the Belgian label R&S Records, heard the record and then contacted James, which led to the releases James put out on that label in 1992.

 The record went on to be hugely influential.
-Its title track was described as a "redrawing of ambient techno aesthetics" by Rolling Stone.
-The author Simon Reynolds said that its sound "announced a new... direction in techno".
+Its title track is described as a "redrawing of ambient techno aesthetics" by Rolling Stone.
+The author Simon Reynolds writes that its sound "announced a new... direction in techno".
 The musician and Planet Mu founder Mike Paradinas said the record "was like a completely new English techno, completely inspired by his own influences."
 In 2011 The Guardian named its release one of the "key events in the history of dance music".
 In 2022, Rolling Stone ranked "Analogue Bubblebath" number 62 in their list of the "200 Greatest Dance Songs of All Time".